Why RDD is immutable?

 What is the need of RDD in spark?

 RDD - Resilient Distributed Dataset

 What is RDD?

-Why is it called Resilient, Distributed Dataset?
+Why is it called Resilient Distributed Dataset?

 Resilient - Each RDD constructs Lineage graph while building.
-If there is any loss or damage to any partition due to any node failure or any other technical issues, Spark can construct the missing partition using this lineage graph.
+If there is any loss or damage to any partition due to any node failure or any other technical issues, Spark can reconstruct the missing partition using this lineage graph.

 Distributed - An RDD will be splitted into small data sets called partition.
 These partitions will reside on different nodes.
 So is called Distributed data set.